-LuxSci Enterprise Class Server
+LuxSci Enterprise Class Servers

-LuxSci understands that some customers place a high value on service reliability and cannot tolerate service downtime.
+LuxSci understands that some customers place a high value on service reliability and cannot tolerate unexpected service downtime.
 Other customers do not like the chance of downtime, but are willing to accept it instead of paying a premium to protect against it.

-- Multiple powerful underlying physical servers
+- Multiple powerful underlying physical servers (a.k.a. hypervisors)

 - The disk array is attached with redundant fiber optic connections to each physical server.